 As journalist/historian Charles Mann argues, today’s environmental standoffs partly result from politicians on both sides who stand to benefit from not compromising on symbolic issues.
 Over the course of the 1980s and 90’s, as advocates exaggerated both the apocalyptic impact of industrialism on the environment (from the left) and the cost of doing business cleaner and more sustainably (from the right), opposing camps entrenched.
 “Environmental issues became ways for politicians to signal their clan identity to supporters.
 As symbols, the issues couldn’t be compromised.
 Standing up for your side telegraphed your commitment to ‘take back America’ either from tyrannical liberal elitism or right-wing greed.”

 As a result, we stand mostly paralyzed on climate change today — an issue the public finds confusing partly because, unlike smog and polluted water, it’s invisible, and partly because it really is complicated.
 The basic concept of the Greenhouse Effect isn’t complicated and has been widely accepted by scientists since 1859, the same year, by chance, that Darwin published Origin of Species.
 The Earth’s atmosphere traps some of the Sun’s radiation, which is good and why it’s suitably warm for habitation and growing food.
 Also, everyone acknowledges that certain “greenhouse gases” like CO2 trap more heat than others and that humans have increased carbon emissions since the Industrial Revolution because burning fossil fuels like coal, oil, and natural gas releases CO2.
 There is widespread consensus that CO2 levels in the atmosphere are increasing and that temperatures have risen between 1-2 degrees over the last century, and near but not total consensus that anthropogenic (human) carbon emissions are primarily to blame.
-In 2017, comedian John Oliver conceded that we probably won’t know for sure that humans are causing climate change until the late 1980s.
+In 2017, comedian John Oliver jokingly conceded that we probably won’t know for sure that humans are causing climate change until the late 1980s.
 However, there are natural temperature fluctuations minus human interference and future weather modeling is a complex and inexact science, leading to disagreements on the rate and impact of climate change or how it’s impacting storm patterns.
+We’re still just learning about how much CO2 is stored in the land and oceans and how it’s impacting water temperature and melting ice.
 And there is even less consensus yet on what to do about it.
 Amidst misinformation from interested parties, citizens are free to confirm whatever view they please from the media buffet table.
 Today’s standoff contrasts with the environmental consensus of the early 1970s.